 What is Lyme disease?

 Lyme disease is a bacterial infection that’s caused by the bite of an infected tick.
 The name “Lyme” comes from the town of Old Lyme, Connecticut where the illness was first recognized back in the mid 1970’s.
 Ticks most often live in tall grass or in heavily wooded areas.
 Although it’s a year round problem, April – October is said to be “tick season” (in the United States).
 June is the peak month in the northeast.
-Symptoms can be mild to severe, but most people get better with treatment.
+Symptoms can be mild to severe, but most people get better with appropriate treatment.

 Who is at risk for Lyme disease?